ClusterLabs/crmsh/python_hb_report/README.md

 ##corosync_conf_support.py

-This is the corosync cluster support script, this script implement some unique function for corosync cluster
+This is the corosync cluster support script, this script implements some unique function for corosync cluster

 ###FUNCTIIONS